 To be honest, maybe we were expecting a bit too much from this famous 66.

-Maybe we were just a little too impregnated with a condensed image and could be at first a little "disappointed".
+Perhaps we were just a little too impregnated with a condensed image and could have been a little "disappointed" at first.

 We thought we would go through it in about three weeks.
 Finally we will have put the double.